 A few things you'll want to keep in mind as you plan to snorkel around St. Kitts are that there are spiny sea urchins to watch out for in most of these sites, and snorkeling off the east coast is not advisable.
 This is where most of the island's undercurrents can be found, making for a dangerous conditions.

-If you're looking forward to seeing below the water's surface you might enjoy Dieppe Bay.
+If you're ready to experience what's below the surface you might enjoy visiting Dieppe Bay.
 Where there Caribbean Sea meets the Atlantic Ocean, the waves meet in opposite directions and create a unique landscape that is like nothing else you can imagine.
 This bay is protected by a reef system, which helps to keep things calm as you snorkel off a black sand beach.
 This snorkeling site is located in Dieppe Bay Town, in the northwestern part of St. Kitts.

-is another place you might enjoy.
+is another option.
 A beautiful, natural reef plunges down over 100 feet under water at this site, where snorkelers have a chance to visit with turtles, lobsters, creole wrasse, barracuda, and many more species of fish.

 A third location to consider is White House Bay.
 This pebble beach leads out to sheltered waters that are great for snorkeling.
 Jagged coral reef is where sea life makes their home and you'll see brightly colored fish darting in and out of the nooks and crannies looking for food to nibble on.

-A fourth place where you can go snorkeling is Frigate Bay South.
+A fourth place to go snorkeling is Frigate Bay South.
 A beach of soft sand leads out to calm Caribbean waters that are great for snorkeling thanks to a narrow reef that an abundance of sea life call home.
 Here, you can expect to see eels, lobsters, and turtles in addition to the colorful reef fish.
-If you're interested, you'll find this site situated in Frigate Bay, St. Kitts.
+If you want to check it out, you'll find this site located within Frigate Bay, St. Kitts.

 is a fifth location to consider.
 A rock formation on the southwest tip of the island, this spot is great for snorkeling thanks to its underwater reefs that are filled with sponges, parrot fish, lobsters, stingrays, sea urchins, corals, and more.